-Estrogen dominance is a hormonal condition that often affects women and some men.
-To combat this condition, some dietary and lifestyle changes are required.
+Estrogen dominance is a hormonal condition that sometimes affects women and some men.
+To combat this condition, some dietary and lifestyle changes are thought to be helpful.
 If you are wondering what a low estrogen diet is and how it could help if you have this condition, read on to find out more.

 What Is Estrogen?